LEEYJ1021/opssat-ad-detection-causal/README.md

     │   ├── step2_anomaly_detection.md
     │   ├── step3_causal_analysis.md
     │   ├── step3b_labeling_protocol_revalidation.md
+    │   ├── step_ai_model_cross_validation.md
-    │   └── step_ai_model_cross_validation.md
+    │   └── step_external_validation.md
-    ├── METHODS_SUPPLEMENT.md               # manuscript-ready extended methods (mirrors README §5)
+    ├── METHODS_SUPPLEMENT.md               # manuscript-ready extended methods (mirrors README methodology)
     └── REPRODUCIBILITY_CHECKLIST.md
 ```

-> **Note on `docs/dev-log/`.** These files are the original, conversational research logs kept during development, included **verbatim** for full analytical transparency. `docs/dev-log/step_external_validation.md` in particular documents a methodological correction made mid-analysis: an early version of the SMAP/MSL temporal-precedence test used a sliding-window onset-refinement scheme that, we discovered, contaminated the pre-onset baseline for windows longer than the baseline length — this was diagnosed, the affected results discarded, and the analysis re-run with ground-truth onsets and a baseline-safe adaptive search window (see § External Validation for the validated methodology).
-This correction is disclosed here in the interest of full transparency, per the reproducibility standard applied throughout this repository.
+> **Note on `docs/dev-log/`.** These files are the original conversational research logs kept during development, included **verbatim** for analytical transparency (file names retain the original "causal" wording). `step_external_validation.md` documents a methodological correction made mid-analysis: an early version of the SMAP/MSL temporal-precedence test used a sliding-window onset-refinement scheme that contaminated the pre-onset baseline for windows longer than the baseline length.
+This was diagnosed, the affected results were discarded, and the analysis was re-run with ground-truth onsets and a baseline-safe adaptive search window (§ External Validation).
+It is disclosed here per the reproducibility standard applied throughout this repository.

 ---